halfa/alambic/report/howtoContribFromScratch.md

 	jhbuild update latexila
 ```

-> If you have an error, just try the choices you are given, on by one and if needed hunt the needed packages using `yum search`.
+> If you have an error, just try the choices you are given, one by one and, if needed, hunt the needed packages using `yum search`.

 Build Latexila
 --------------